We’re glad you’re here.

 - Is the person routinely using laxatives or water pills?

 - Is the person unhappy about his or her appearance?

 - Is the person or other people in the person’s life unhappy about his or her eating behavior?

 If you answered YES to any or most of these questions, your loved one may benefit from OA.
 So, what can you do?
 Here are some good ways to begin:

 - Read Overeaters Anonymous literature to learn more about compulsive overeating and how Overeaters Anonymous (OA) can help your loved one.
 (Tip: To the Family of the Compulsive Eater pamphlet is a good one.)

-- Attend an open meeting to observe a meeting and meet members.
+- Attend a meeting with visitors (open) to observe a meeting and meet members.

 Common questions asked by loved ones